What Were Triceratops Horns Made Of

 Main Subheading

-Furthermore, the function of Triceratops horns is closely tied to their composition.
-Were they primarily for defense against predators, intraspecific combat (fighting among themselves), or display?
+On top of that, the function of Triceratops horns is closely tied to their composition.
 The structural properties of the horn material would provide valuable clues.
-If the horns were mainly for defense, one might expect them to be made of a particularly dense and resilient material.
+Even so, were they primarily for defense against predators, intraspecific combat (fighting among themselves), or display?
+Still, if the horns were mainly for defense, one might expect them to be made of a particularly dense and resilient material.
 If they were primarily for display, the size and shape might be more important than sheer strength.

 Comprehensive Overview